Stanford J. Shaw: History of the Ottoman Empire and Modern Turkey

 The second volume caused a stir among Armenian students attending UCLA and the Armenian community of Los Angeles at large.
 Matters came to a head when on the night of 3 October 1977, a bomb, placed by unknown assailants, exploded at the doorstep of Shaw's home at 3:50 a.m., although no one was hurt.
 A phone call placed several hours later by a man claimed that the Iranian Group of 28 was responsible for the bombing.
 Turkey's permanent ambassador to the UN disputed this, however, and alleged that Armenians were behind the attack.
-Shaw made light of the situation and attributed the bombing to the fact that he had probably assigned too many F's.
+Shaw made light of the situation and attributed the bombing to the fact that he had probably assigned too many Fs.
 But he claimed that Armenian and Greek students had threatened him over the previous two years and canceled the rest of his classes for the remainder of the quarter.
-With the controversy unabated ten years later, Shaw would claim Armenians were persecuting him not because of his scholarly views but for anti-Semitism, a charge that was disputed by Jewish organizations, including the UCLA chapter of Hillel, on campus, as well as a number of Jewish public figures and scholars.
+With the controversy unabated ten years later, Shaw would claim Armenians were persecuting him not because of his scholarly views but for anti-Semitism, a charge that was disputed by Jewish organizations, including the UCLA chapter of Hillel, on campus, as well as many Jewish public figures and scholars.

-According to Yves Ternon, Shaw not only presented and published the Turkish version of the events of 1915-1916, he also used his academic and editorial influence to prevent the works of his opponents from being published in English: when he was a member of the reading committee of the University of California editions, the translation of a collection of documents proving the reality of the Armenian genocide was refused on the pretext that it was a propaganda pamphlet.
+According to Yves Ternon, Shaw not only presented and published the Turkish version of the events of 1915–1916, he also used his academic and editorial influence to prevent the works of his opponents from being published in English: when he was a member of the reading committee of the University of California editions, the translation of a collection of documents proving the reality of the Armenian genocide was refused on the pretext that it was a propaganda pamphlet.

-Genocide scholar Israel W. Charny classifies Shaw as a Type 2 Genocide Denier, i.e presenting a "Malevolent Denial of the Facts of a Genocide and Innocent Disavowals of Violence", rather than Type 1, i.e presenting a "Malevolent Denial of the Facts of a Genocide and Celebration of Violence".
+Genocide scholar Israel W. Charny classifies Shaw as a Type 2 Genocide Denier, i.e. presenting a "Malevolent Denial of the Facts of a Genocide and Innocent Disavowals of Violence", rather than Type 1, i.e. presenting a "Malevolent Denial of the Facts of a Genocide and Celebration of Violence".
 Nevertheless, Charny notes that: